XForYouX/Suyu-Android-9/README.md

 ## I Dont Open Donate ( All My Share For Free )
 ## You Can Donate From Official Developer Suyu
 ## You Dont Like My Build ?
 Please Dont Use & Wait Dev Suyu Official Release
 ## Im Dev Suyu?
-You Wrong .
-Im For Helping Build Suyu For You & You Dont Like?
+You Wrong , Im For Helping Build Suyu For You & You Dont Like?
 Dont Use & Wait Dev Suyu Official Release
+## Me Stupid?
+Yes , Im User Noob & No Master Or Pro User & Me Always learn to be better

 ## Full Changelog Alpha-V.1 ##
 [Alpha](https://github.com/XForYouX/Suyu-Android-9/releases/tag/Alpha-V.1)